foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level3/lab11.rst

      .. image:: /img/lab11_steps_9.png
            :alt: smarthome system

-     Go to User page and click "AWSIoTUser".
+     Go to user page and click "AWSIoTUser".
 Click "Attach Policy" to attach "AWSIoTDataAccess" to "AWSIoTUser".

   g) THINGS: AWS IoT thing name "SmartHome".

      .. image:: /img/lab11_steps_10.png
            :alt: smarthome system

-  h) Click "Save" to finish the setting.
+  h) Click **Save** to finish the setting.

-Building and running AWS IoT smart home example
+Building and Running AWS IoT Smart Home Example
 -----------------------------------------------

 1. The AWS IoT thing SDK for C has been ported to embARC.
 Check the above steps in